aryan9600/cowin-notifier/README.md

 ![macOS Screenshot-3](https://raw.githubusercontent.com/aryan9600/cowin-notifier/main/assets/Screen%20Shot%202021-05-05%20at%2017.46.10.png)

 ### 🐧 Linux
 * We use the [reqwest](https://github.com/seanmonstar/reqwest) crate, which has some specific [requirements for Linux](https://github.com/seanmonstar/reqwest#requirements).
-Please follow them first.
+Please install the required dependencies as mentioned.
 * [Download the zip file](https://github.com/aryan9600/cowin-notifier/releases/download/v0.1/cowin-notifier-linux.zip) and unzip it.
 * The rest of the usage is similar to macOS.